 We already have talked a lot about the impact of the fashion industry, but mostly from the point of view of fashion production and consumption.
 But what about these trade events and their environmental impact?

 Let’s see.
-So we have tons of buyers, celebrities and influencers, designers, makeup artists and hairdressers, models, and organizers flying several times a year from one corner of the globe to the other.
+So we have lots of buyers, celebrities and influencers, designers, makeup artists and hairdressers, models, and organizers flying several times a year from one corner of the globe to the other.

 And this obviously brings a ton of environmental issues: carbon emissions from flights, taxis and Ubers bringing people to the fashion shows, waste from plastic bottles, catering, printed programs,… We have to count as well the high electricity consumption – not only for the 15 minutes the show lasts, but also for the whole preparation of the shows, and the events that come after.

-Let’s be honest with ourselves: this isn’t sustainable, no matter how we look at it.
+Let’s be honest: this isn’t sustainable, no matter how we look at it.

 The example to follow is the Copenhagen Fashion Week.
 They’ve just announced their plan to give the fashion industry an extra push in the right direction – literally my idols.
 CPW is technically a regional event, but recently it has gained a lot of popularity partly because it’s becoming the “Sustainable Fashion Week”.

 One of the measures they’re taking is to only allow brands that reach certain sustainable standards participate in the CFW.
-This is an amazing incentive mostly for emerging brands with manageable production chains that can implement sustainable practices.
+This is an amazing incentive – but almost only attainable for emerging brands with manageable production chains that can implement sustainable practices.

 But what about our good old fashion classics like Chanel, Dior,…?
 Well, actually many of them have signed the Fashion Pact proposed by the French President, Macron, pledging to become more sustainable and transparent.
 Let’s hope that brings forth actual change.